What is the Standard Size of Hinge in mm

 While the residential hinge on the left suits everyday interior doors, the oversized commercial hinge on the right is needed for heavy-duty operation.
 This significant dimension gap demonstrates why industrial or public access doors require robust, big hinges well beyond 100 mm in size.

-Related Article Satin Brass Door Hinges Review
+Related Article 6-Pack Door Hinge Review

 The benefits of the larger commercial hinge include: